 She then got involved in the start-up, Allegheny Science & Technology, which was one of America’s fastest-growing small businesses as of 2014.
 She became the president and CEO of Allegheny Science, taking it from a two-person company to having over 75 employees and 12 federal government contracts.
-The small business grew from having a revenue of $385,203 in 2010 to having a revenue of $7 million in 2013.
+The small business grew from having a revenue of $385,203 to having a revenue of $7 million over a three-year period.

 MBA students who specialize in areas such as management, accounting, marking, finance, and international management, are trained to enter specialized corporate positions as human resource managers, sales managers, operations managers, financial controllers and much more.

-The U.S. Department of Labor’s Bureau of Labor Statistics found the salary ranges for top corporate positions in 2014, which included:
+The U.S. Department of Labor’s Bureau of Labor Statistics found the income range of earnings for top corporate positions in 2014, which included:

 - Chief Executives - $122,640 - $163,530